Regorafenib (Stivarga®)

 Slow wound healing

-Wounds may take longer to heal while you are taking regorafenib.
-If you have any wounds which are not healing or look infected, speak to your doctor straight away.
+Wounds may take longer to heal while you are taking this treatment.
+If you have any wounds which are not healing or look infected, contact the hospital on the 24-hour number.

-If you need surgery, regorafenib will be stopped before it.
+Your doctor, nurse or pharmacist can explain what to do if you need surgery.
+It is important to stop taking regorafenib before the operation.
+Ask your cancer team when you should stop and start taking it.
 You can usually start taking it again when the wound is fully healed.

 Effects on the heart